Fast Charlie: Plot

-Charlie goes to the strip club where his friend Milt works as a bouncer.
+Charlie goes to their strip club where his friend Milt works as a bouncer but Beggar's crew has already taken over.
 Charlie bribes him to go in and shoots Benny.
 Benny, one of Stan's friends, reveals Rollo had to be killed because he had a FBI evidence video CD of Beggar making illegal deals with a gang.
 Charlie then shoots Benny dead.
 Charlie then shoots Beggar's gang members in the club.
 While escaping, he is stopped by Paulie, one of Beggar's enforcers.
 Milt shoots Paulie.
 As Charlie exits the club, he notices Ronnie, another enforcer of Beggar, and follows him as he goes to Rollo's house.
 Charlie shoots Ronnie there.
 Marcie is attacked by two of Beggar's gang searching her house for the evidence CD.
 Marcie defends herself and kills the two.
 Charlie takes her away to Louisiana, Rollo's hometown.
 Marcie tells him Rollo owed her $50,000 and she wants to obtain the money which Rollo had in a box.
 Meanwhile, Lloyd, the strongest enforcer of Beggar breaks into Charlie's house searching for him.

 Charlie and Marcie go to Rollo's house and find a hotel check-in letter.
 Charlie obtains Rollo's charges invoice at the hotel room.
 When he tries to get out, he is intercepted by Lloyd and hides in a laundry chute getting shot.
-Marcie and Kramer then go to Rollo's mother's house only to find out that the CD is not there and Rollo's mother spent all the money from the box to get herself breast implants.
+Marcie and Charlie then go to Rollo's mother's house only to find out that the CD is not there and Rollo's mother spent all the money from the box to get herself breast implants.
 They then go to the bar where Rollo used to go frequently.
 Marcie finds the CD but gets intercepted by Lloyd and his gang and they kidnap Marcie to Beggar.
 Charlie is forced to take the CD to the junkyard driving with Lloyd.
 He intentionally crashes the car killing Lloyd by his root beer bottle stabbing himself in the crash.
 Charlie gets out of the car, steals a Fiat 500 and drives to the junkyard to save Marcie.

 Present: Marcie is held at gunpoint by Beggar and demands the CD in exchange for her release.
-Charlie reveals that he already handed the CD over to the FBI after killing Lloyd.
+Charlie reveals that he's shown Sal the CD, which is a taped confession of Beggar giving the FBI evidence on Sal's operations, and has informed Sal that Beggar has been ratting on him for years.
 Milt shoots Beggar in the head with his sniper.
 Sometime later, they have dinner with Stan, who is revealed to be alive as the person dead near Stan's bed was his driver not himself but Stan is officially announced dead and now goes by Mr. Green.
-Stan gives Marcie the $50,000 she needs as a gift.
+Sal gives Marcie the $50,000 she needs as a gift for helping with the Beggar situation.
 Charlie and Marcie emigrate to Tuscany.